VlaTo/SmartPot/README.md

 # SmartPot
-ESP32 based smart pot for plants watering
+Complex application for plants watering (ESP32 and Android)

+## Project SmartPot
+Firmware for ESP32 board

+## Project SmartPot.Application
+Application for Android devices to improv smartpot